The Affordable Care Act (ACA) aims to make sure all Americans have health insurance coverage.

 #2: Penalty eligibility

-- You go three consecutive months or fewer without insurance in any year.
+- you go three consecutive months or less without insurance in any year

 #3: Effect on employer-based health insurance